Nicola & Aurélia

 Check all GR20 comfort versions with Europe Active.

 A few local agencies offer you luggage transfers in their GR20 packages.
-These come in really handy if you prefer to walk the trail without having to carry a 25kg bag on your shoulders.
-Basically, before your walk, you just leave your luggage at the reception.
-These are then transported directly to the next accommodation so that, when you arrive in the evening, you’ll have access to your main luggage.
-When luggage transfers are simply not possible, your luggage is transferred directly to the stage after the next.
+These come in really handy if you prefer to walk the trail without having to carry a heavy 25kg pack on your back.
+Basically, before your walk, you just leave your luggage at the reception and you carry a lightened rucksack.
+Luggage is then transported directly to the next accessible accommodation so that, when you arrive in the evening, you’ll have access to your main luggage.

 Comfort trips with luggage transfer with Europe Active

-For purists or hikers that really want to live the challenge of their life, we recommend that they choose an authentic version without luggage transfers.
-This is a great way to discover Corsican mountains without having to rely upon anything.
+For purists or hikers that really want to live the challenge of their life, we recommend that they choose without luggage transfers.

 Check Europe Active GR20 North trip and GR20 South trip.